 We are proud to welcome you to James Beard’s kitchen, which has had support from Jade Range, True Refrigeration and other companies to make it the best use of space for your needs.
 We are confident that first-time chefs will have a wonderful experience and returning chefs will be pleasantly surprised.

 Kitchen Staff & Volunteers

 Usually four to six kitchen staff members are needed at the time of service.
 It is optimal to have as many of your staff with you as possible, but we realize that this is not always feasible.
 In the Foundation’s spirit of education, we work closely with local culinary schools to provide chefs with both student and graduated volunteers.
 We also have a roster of dedicated food enthusiasts who possess varying degrees of training and experience.
 We can request up to three volunteers for the day of your event to augment your staff.
 We will do our best to confirm your volunteer request the week prior to your event.
 Please advise us of your needs as early as possible.

-The local cooking schools include the ICC - International Culinary Center (formerly the French Culinary Institute, the Natural Gourmet Cookery School, ICE-Institute of Culinary Education (formerly Peter Kump Cooking School), and AINY-Art Institute of New York (formerly New York Restaurant School) among others.
+The local cooking schools include the ICC - International Culinary Center (formerly the French Culinary Institute), the Natural Gourmet Cookery School, ICE-Institute of Culinary Education (formerly Peter Kump Cooking School), among others.

 Food Donations and Suppliers